JayCaseyAnalyst/SQLProjects/README.md

 This Project utilizes SQL to explore Covid-19 Data as of August, 2023.

 Relevent Insights Explored:
-Total Cases by Country
+Total Cases by Country,
-Total Vaccinations by Country
+Total Vaccinations by Country,
 Mortality Rate

 Techniques Utilized:
-Partition By
+Partition By,
-CTE
+CTE,
-Aggregate functions
+Aggregate functions,
 Aliasing